 2011 an 'annus mirabilis' for Britain's royals

-After the world watched Prince William's wedding to Kate Middleton, the celebrations in 2012 for Queen Elizabeth II's diamond jubilee should put the icing on an "annus mirabilis" for the British royals.
+Queen Elizabeth II's diamond jubilee in 2012 should put the icing on an "annus mirabilis" for the British royals during which the world watched Prince William's wedding to Kate Middleton.

-William and Catherine, as she is now known, tied the knot on April 29, in a glittering ceremony that breathed new life into Britain's monarchy, as two billion viewers worldwide were swept up in the royal magic.
+William and Catherine, as she is now known, tied the knot at Westminster Abbey on April 29, in a glittering ceremony that breathed new life into Britain's monarchy, as two billion TV viewers were swept up in the royal magic.

 The extremely rare diamond jubilee will witness an extended four-day weekend in Britain from June 2-5, featuring street parties, a concert at Buckingham Palace, a gigantic pageant on the River Thames, and a carriage procession.